Research in Canada

-Landcare Niagara (Barry Porter), is the lead of a long-term recovery and conservation project, which has been funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, 2016-2018.
+Landcare Niagara (Michelle Martin) is the lead of a long-term recovery and conservation project, which has been funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, in various years.
 Liette Vasseur: scientific collaborator.

 This project aims to better understand the ecology and the genetics of the species and find a way to reintroduce and restore the habitat for population growth.
 This is done with the Ontario Power Generation as a partner.